 I make these baked tacos so often at our house, and they’re one of the recipes Pat asks for the most.
 When he comes home and sees these babies are ready to go, he’s a happy camper.
 You can make them with so many different flavor combos.
 Be creative and enjoy!
 Oh and top them with a heck of a lot of cheese!
 That’s the only way to do them.

 I’m pretty sure these are the perfect easy appetizer or meal for New Years Eve.
-Why slave away in the kitchen when you can have these ready in around 30 minutes?
+Why slave away in the kitchen when you can have these Chicken Tacos (for a crowd!) ready in around 30 minutes?

 15 minPrep Time

 - 1 tablespoon olive oil

 - 1/2 pound cooked chicken, shredded (I used cooked Rotisserie chicken)

 - 1 (1 ounce) packet Old El Paso Hot & Spicy Taco Seasoning

 - 1/2 cup onion, diced